 How the coronavirus is impacting the wedding industry

-So how can an illness affect so many things and industries around the world?
-Because of the fast-spreading nature of this illness, quarantines have been issued in several countries in an effort to slow the spread.
+Because of the fast-spreading nature of this virus, quarantines have been issued in several countries in an effort to slow the spread.
 As a result, many factories and businesses have closed down, specifically ones in China, which is where 80% of Western wedding dresses are produced.
 The effects have now spread to many areas of the US and we are starting to see shutdowns/lockdowns in major cities and even statewide.

 If you’re getting married this year in 2021

 If your wedding is in 2020, your plans could be majorly impacted.
-Now that the virus is spreading rapidly through the US, you will want to take proper precautions to ensure the safety of yourselves and your guests.
+Now that the virus has spread throughout the US, you will want to take proper precautions to ensure the safety of yourselves and your guests.
 This might include making the hard decision to postpone your celebration to a later date.

 Here are a few things to keep in mind when weighing up the options and making your decisions: